Unleash/unleash/websitev2/docs/user_guide/quickstart.md

 Secret key: 56907a2fa53c1d16101d509a10b78e36190b0f918d9f122d
 ```

-Now you can open up your application code and create a connection to unleash using one of our [SDKs](sdks/index.md).
+Now you can open up your application code and create a connection to Unleash using one of our [SDKs](sdks/index.md).
 Here's an example using the NodeJS SDK:

 ```javascript
 const { initialize } = require('unleash-client');